Become a Literacy Tutor

-Volunteer tutors must speak English, be at least 18 years old and have a high school diploma or GED.
-Also, tutors must have the ability to work with a diverse population and the desire to help another person.
+Volunteer tutors must speak and write English, be at least 18 years old, and possess a high school diploma or GED.
+Tutors must have patience, a sense of humor, flexibility, and the ability to work with a diverse population.

 Do I need previous tutoring experience to become a tutor?

 You do not need to have previous tutoring experience.
 Literacy staff will provide training and ongoing support to assist you in your tutoring experience.
 We provide assessment in learner skill levels before matching individuals with tutors.
 Resources and materials will be available to you as well as refresher training and tutoring tips and techniques.

 Learners are English speaking adults, 18 years or older, who may either be native speakers or have English as a second language.
 Many are employed, have families, are deeply invested in their children's education, and are capable of succeeding in life.

 What kind of commitment do I have to make?

 We ask for a commitment of at least one year.
 Tutoring sessions are 1 1/2 hours, twice a week for a total of 3 hours per week.
 Tutors and learners communicate with each other to arrange the days and times for their sessions.

 Where will I tutor?

 Tutoring space is provided at the library and the Literacy Learning Center.
 Computer literacy is provided at the Mathes Center Computer Lab, and Literacy Learning Center.
 In some instances, appointments to reserve a tutoring space may be necessary.